AshkanM96/EECS-3311-Analyzer-Project/README.md

 ## EECS-3311-Analyzer-Project

-Advanced Calculator not supporting Floats, Power, and Trigonometry
+Advanced Calculator not supporting Floats, Power, and Trigonometry but with Set support